-This is not to suggest that the centralising of economic planning under Stalin was entirely novel.
+\This is not to suggest that the centralising of economic planning under Stalin was entirely novel.
 In Lenin's time the central planning agency, Gosplan, had been introduced.
 However what was different about Stalin's plans was their scale, speed and intensity.
 Under Stalin, State control was to be comprehensive and all-embracing.
 Historians are still not entirely sure of Stalin's motivation.
 He had no great reputation as an economic thinker before 1928 and seems to have relied heavily on the theories of Preobrazhensky, the leading economist among the Left Bolsheviks.
 Perhaps the strongest probability is that Stalin saw a hard-line policy as providing the means of consolidating his political authority over Party and government.
 As was seen in Chapter 2, it is not possible entirely to separate political and economic considerations when studying the power struggle of the 1920s.
 It is also noteworthy that when he introduced his radical economic changes Stalin proclaimed that they marked as significant a stage in Soviet Communism as had Lenin's fateful decision to sanction the October rising in 1917.
 This comparison was obviously intended to enhance his own status as a revolutionary leader following in the footsteps of Lenin.
 However, it would be wrong to regard Stalin's policy as wholly a matter of political expediency.
 Judging from his speeches and actions after 1928, he had become convinced that the needs of Soviet Russia could be met only by the collectivisation and industrialisation programme that he initiated.
 That was the essence of his slogan, 'Socialism in One Country'.
 The survival of the Revolution and of Soviet Russia depended on the nation's ability to turn itself into a modern industrial society within the shortest possible time.
-Stalin expressed this with particular clarity in 1931 when he sought to justify the speed of the Social transformation that was being brought about by collectivisation and industrialisation:
+Stalin expressed this with Particular clarity in 1931 when he sought to justify the speed of the social transformation that was being brought about by collectivisation and industrialisation:

-It is sometimes asked whether it is not possible to slow down the tempo somewhat, to put a check on the movement.
-No, comrades, it is not possible!
+I It is sometimes asked whether it is not possible to slow down the tempo somewhat, to put a check on the movement.
+No, comtempo somewhat, to per The tempo must not be reduced!
+On the rades, it is not possible!
 The tempo must not be reduced!
 On the rades, it is not possible.
-The contrary we must increase it as much as is within our powers and ontrary we must be contrary with the contrary with the contrary with the contrary we must be contrary with the contrary with the contrary with the contrary with the contrary will be contrary with the contrary win working class of the whole world.
+In the contrary we must increase it as much as is within our powers and 5 possibilities.
+This is dictated to us by our obligations to the working class of the whole world.
 To slacken the tempo would mean falling behind.
 And those who fall behind get beaten.
 But we do not want to be beaten.
 No, we refuse to be beaten!
 One feature of old Russia was the continual beatings she suffered 10 because of her backwardness.
-She was beaten by the Mongol khans.
-She was beaten by the Turkish beys.
-She was beaten by the Polish and Lithuanian gentry.
-She was beaten by the British and French capitalists.
-She was beaten by the Japanese barons.
-All beat her - because of her backwardness, military backwardness,
+She was beaten by the Mongol